 The popular “opt up or opt down” phrase used by Mr Arun Jatiley has actually space while adopting the new GST regime or composition scheme option.
 The composition scheme which will have effect from April 1 onwards for quarterly tax payments and only one annual return has taken off a lot of compliance burden from the SMEs.

 However, very cleverly the increased (exemption) limit (of Rs 40 lakh) is applicable for those businesses who deal in goods and also do intra-state trade and not for those who do inter-state transactions.

-This is not the end of the news from GST councils, certain rate cuts for under-construction residential properties to 5%, apart from this introduction of uniform tax rate for certain lotteries are also under discussions.
+This is not the end of the news from GST councils, certain rate cuts for under-construction residential properties to 5%, apart from this introduction of the uniform tax rate for certain lotteries are also under discussion.
 You can expect our next blog and new updates in this regard.
-These topics are under discussion for the political reasons.
-Certain states are of the view that the new change introduced will weaken the base limit set up for the assesses.
+These topics are under discussion for political reasons.
+Certain states are of the view that the new change introduced will weaken the base limit set up for the assessments.

 You must be logged in to post a comment.